IanThompson.org

 4. Dualism in Descartes and Swedenborg, 2004, draft html.

-Swedenborg used Descartes as a symbol of his desired resolution of the mind-body problem in favour of ‘spiritual influx’, but we see that Descartes’ position was substantially different in a number of ways.
+Swedenborg used Descartes as a symbol of his desired resolution of the mind-body problem in favour of ?spiritual influx?, but we see that Descartes? position was substantially different in a number of ways.
 We consider a number of modern objections and puzzles about dualism, and how Descartes and Swedenborg each might respond.

 5. Pragmatic Ontology: Identifying Propensity as Substance, 2004, draft html.

 In a pragmatic approach to ontology, what is necessary and sufficient for the dispositional causation of events is interpreted realistically, and postulated to exist.
-This leads to a general concept of `substance', Aristotle's underlying `matter', as being constituted by dispositions, and not just being the `bare subject' for those dispositions.
+This leads to a general concept of `substance', Aristotle's underlying `matter', as being constituted by dispositions, and not just being the 'bare subject' for those dispositions.
 If we describe the forms of objects according their spatiotemporal range, then this form is best viewed as a field, and substances themselves are best conceived as `fields of propensity'.
-With the help of such a concepts, we can try to understand some of the more mysterious quantum features of nature, such as the nature of `measurements' and the reasonableness of `non-localities', not to mention the duality of wave and particle descriptions.
+With the help of such a concepts, we can try to understand some of the more mysterious quantum features of nature, such as the nature of 'measurements' and the reasonableness of `non-localities', not to mention the duality of wave and particle descriptions.

-Philosophy of Nature and Quantum Reality, 1993, html, pdf.
+1. Philosophy of Nature and Quantum Reality, 1993, html; Buy.

 alongside (of course) many publications in theoretical nuclear physics.

-Home: www.ianthompson.org Author: Ian J. Thompson, 2007.
+Home: www.ianthompson.org Author: Ian J. Thompson, 2011.
 Email: IJT at ianthompson.org